Ankitashah212/curriculum-it/README.md

 ## Future Development

-In future versions, Curriculum-It will have a more robust learning plan-building system.
+In future versions, Curriculum-It will have a more robust learning plan-building system based on SMART goals and other best practices for self-directed learning.

 It will:

 * Prompt the user for input on variables like the type of subject they’re learning
 * Break down goals into smaller parts
 * Integrate learning sources the user wants to use for specific sub-topics
+* Integrate projects and smaller activities
 * Add specific deadlines and prompts